-The main goal of Truckers Against Trafficking organization is to train more and more truck drivers, as well as gas stations, truck stops and plaza’s employees on how to recognize a case of human trafficking, what questions to ask, how to handle the situation and who to call.
+The main goal of the Truckers Against Trafficking organization is to train more and more truck drivers, as well as gas stations, truck stops, and plaza’s employees on how to recognize a case of human trafficking, what questions to ask, how to handle the situation and who to call.

 - 19% of all signals came from truckers